 The Florida box turtle is similar to the aforementioned Florida chicken turtle in that it is actually a subspecies of a more widespread species.
 In this case, the Florida box turtle is one of six subspecies of the common box turtle.
 It lives the furthest south of all six subspecies and is native to most of Florida and southern Georgia.

 At around 4 to 6 inches long, the Florida box turtle is pretty average in terms of its size.
 On average, males are slightly larger than females.
 Its carapace is quite tall and dome-like.
-The shell is mostly dark brown with bright yellow, irregular striping throughout.
+The shell is mostly dark brown with bright yellow, and irregular striping throughout.
 The turtle’s skin is also a dark brownish-grey shade with random yellow splotches.

 As a semiaquatic species, it prefers shallow, swampy habitats with lots of moist soil and leaf substrate for burrowing.
 It is quite hardy, with a sharp beak and webbed feet with clawed toes to allow it to easily traverse land and water when needed.
 The Florida box turtle is an opportunistic omnivore, feeding on a wide range of invertebrates, small fishes, and amphibians.